ReedGoldsworthy/Driving-Lane-Detection-using-OpenCV/README.md

-# ASCII Photo Converter
+# Real-Time Lane Detection with OpenCV

-A python program that converts an image into ascii characters and prints to terminal
+A python program that uses OpenCV to detect the lanes on a road from a video

 ## Dependencies